peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 * <code>NullPointerException</code> - The parameter <code>chars</code> is null.

 ### IsNormalized
-    @Deprecated public static boolean IsNormalized(int[] charArray, Normalization form) Deprecated.&nbsp;Either convert the array to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
+    @Deprecated public static boolean IsNormalized​(int[] charArray, Normalization form) Deprecated.
+<div class='deprecationComment'>Either convert the array to a String or wrap it in an ICharacterInput and
+ call the corresponding overload instead.</div>

 **Parameters:**